reneang17/gitter/README.md

 My friend [Tom McClintock](https://github.com/tmcclintock) gives a seminar on his best 10 commits, that help him start a data oriented project using best practices.
-I typed a script to execute these authomatically, this way you can jump straight to action!
+I typed a script to execute these authomatically, this way you can jump straight to your project.
+Enjoy!

 This repo is supose to give you a template for projects to develope a python package, using some good engineering practices: test, setup.py, requirements.txt, and travis continuous integration support.